johced/mongodb-login-todo/README.md

 Clone https://github.com/johced/mongodb-login-todo

-- npm i
+1. npm i
-- create .env file and set:
+2. create .env file and set:
-  -- PORT=3000?
+  - PORT=3000?
-  -- MONGO_URI=yourMongoDBconnectionString
+  - MONGO_URI=yourMongoDBconnectionString
-  -- SECRET_KEY=whateveryouwant
+  - SECRET_KEY=whateveryouwant
-  -- USER_MAIL=your zoho mail...
+  - USER_MAIL=your zoho mail...
-  -- USER_PASSWORD=your zoho mail password
+  - USER_PASSWORD=your zoho mail password
-- npm start in terminal
+3. npm start in terminal

 All set to try it out!
 Enjoy :-)

-// **
-If you edit ejs files with my vs code/prettier settings you have to create .prettierignore and set "\*.ejs" in order for it to work (adds end tags where they shouldn't be otherwise)
+*If you edit ejs files with my vs code/prettier settings you have to create .prettierignore and set \*.ejs in order for it to work (adds end tags where they shouldn't be otherwise)*
-// **